 Distance: 6km / 3 hours

 Luring you into a false sense of confidence with its relatively easy beginning, this trail quickly shows walkers its darker side with steep stairs, tricky-to-navigate sections and trip-inducing tree roots.
 Don’t be discouraged though, because for all the huffing and puffing, the view — a sprawling lookout across a lush Kauri grove — is worth it.
+Be sure to follow instructions to prevent the spread of kauri dieback while undertaking your walk.

-Distance: 10km / 4 hours but you can do smaller sections
+Distance: 10km / 4 hours (but you can do smaller sections)